Same-sex marriage in Brazil: Public opinion

 According to a Pew Research Center survey conducted between 4 November 2013 and 14 February 2014, 45% of Brazilians supported same-sex marriage, while 48% were opposed.
 A September–October 2016 survey by the Varkey Foundation found that 59% of 18–21-year-olds supported same-sex marriage in Brazil.

 According to the Brazilian Institute of Public Opinion and Statistics, support for equal marital rights for same-sex couples in Brazil stood at 49% in 2017, with 38% opposing.
 Support was higher among women, young people, people with higher educational levels and Brazilians living in the southern region of the country.
 The 2017 AmericasBarometer showed that 52% of Brazilians supported same-sex marriage.
 A May 2021 Ipsos poll showed that 55% of respondents supported same-sex marriage, 14% favored other forms of legal recognition, while 18% were opposed to all legal recognition for same-sex couples, and 13% were undecided.

 The 2023 Latinobarómetro estimated that support for same-sex marriage had decreased to 47%, while opposition had increased to 49%.
 According to a Pew Research Center survey conducted in spring 2023, 52% of Brazilians supported same-sex marriage, while 40% were opposed.
 A June 2023 Ipsos poll showed that 51% of respondents supported same-sex marriage, 15% favored other forms of legal recognition, while 14% were opposed to all legal recognition for same-sex couples, and 20% were undecided.
 The survey also showed that 69% of Brazilians believed same-sex couples should receive the same adoption rights as opposite-sex couples, and 71% said that same-sex couples were just as likely as other parents to be successful in raising children.
+A July 2025 Ipsos poll showed that 47% of Brazilians opposed same-sex marriage, while 36% supported.
+A February 2026 PoderData poll showed that 52% of Brazilians supported same-sex marriage, while 39% opposed and the remainder were undecided or had refused to answer.